primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 ## User authentication

 User authentication has additional steps due to privacy requirements.
-You can learn more in the [user privacy section](https://docs.primev.xyz/docs/Users/userprivacy)
+You can learn more in the [user privacy section](https://docs.primev.xyz/docs/Users/userprivacy).

-**Authorization** and **Authentication** are split into to parts.
+**Authorization** and **Authentication** are split into two parts.

 The **authorization** state of users is stored in the *registry contract*, where as **authentication** occurs via *signatures.*